PaulaPacheco72/faia-brava-lulc-ml/Results/README.md

 All figures originate from the experiments described in the Master’s Dissertation and serve as a visual summary of model performance.

 The goal of this directory is to:
-- Organize the key evaluation outputs (metrics, plots, and confusion matrices)
+- Organize the key evaluation outputs
 - Provide concise explanations to help interpret each figure
 - Complement the full discussion available in the dissertation